kaikue/Oceania/README.md

             - horizontally- mix blocks together?
             - transition minibiomes?
     - Decorations
-        - 1d Perlin noise? or just seeded random?
+        - seeded random(x) is within some range
-        - Might allow for multi-chunk structures
+        - Allow for multi-chunk structures
             - check if adjacent chunk would have a structure
-            - need to prevent same structure from spawning in a bunch- local maximum?
     - Ores, etc.
         - 2d Perlin noise
     - What is at the center (bottom) of the world?
         - hot impassible water?
         - solid rock?
         - lava?
-    - Figure out how to make it use seed
+    - Vertical chunks
     - Multithreading
 - All TODOs in code
 - Structures can only be in one chunk (and overwrite each other all the time)